Acts Chapter Twenty Five

 Festus repeats his blame game as he blames everyone except himself.
 He is ever the politician and, although he did not have to worry about votes, he wanted to keep the majority happy so that he could keep his job.

-'But I have nothing definite to write to His Majesty about him.
-Therefore I have brought him before all of you, and especially before you, King Agrippa, so that as a result of this investigation I may have something to write.
-For I think it is unreasonable to send on a prisoner without specifying the charges against him.'
+However, I have nothing specific to write to His Majesty about him.
+This is why I have brought him before all of you, and especially before you, King Agrippa - so that after we have examined him, I might have something to write.
+It seems irrational to me to send a prisoner without also indicating what the charges against him are."

 A politician often uses many words to confuse the issue and that is what Festus is doing here.
 By the time he is done, you would think that it was his idea for Paul to be sent to the emperor.
 The man was obviously not a follower of Jesus Christ and so he cannot understand that it was God working to fulfill His plan for Paul.